London Borough of Hammersmith and Fulham: Districts

-Political control

-Since 1964 political control of the council has been held by the following parties:
+Governance

+The local authority is Hammersmith and Fulham Council, which usually meets at Hammersmith Town Hall.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the West Central constituency.

 Demographics

 According to the 2001 census Hammersmith and Fulham has a population of 165,242.
-60% of the borough's population is White British, 20% white non-British (among which are large French, Polish, Portuguese and Irish communities), 5% black Caribbean, 8% black African with various other ethnicities (including Indian, Pakistani, Bangladeshi and Chinese) making up the remaining 11 percent.
+60% of the borough's population is White British, 20% white non-British (among which are large French, Polish, Portuguese and Irish communities), 5% black Caribbean, 8% black African with various other ethnicities (including Indian, Pakistani, Bangladeshi and Chinese) making up the remaining 11 per cent.

 The borough has the second-highest proportion of single adults of any borough in England and Wales (55%), and a higher than average proportion for the London area of young adults aged 20–29 (24%).

 Around 50% of households are owner–occupiers, and 22% of households were listed as "other" – that is, not single persons living alone or families.
 These are generally two or more unrelated adults living together, such as students or cohabiting couples.

 The borough comprises a patchwork of extremely affluent as well as some less affluent neighbourhoods; The areas of Fulham, Parsons Green, Brackenbury Village, Brook Green, Ravenscourt Park and the Riverside compose of highly expensive Victorian and Edwardian houses, contrasting to the areas of White City and Shepherd's Bush.
 The unemployment rate is well below average at under 5%, although of these, 29% were listed as long-term unemployed.

 See external links below for more census information from the borough.